Tests and procedures used to diagnose pancreatitis include:

 Procedures to remove bile duct obstructions.
 Pancreatitis caused by a narrowed or blocked bile duct may require procedures to open or widen the bile duct.

-ERCP can aid in diagnosing problems in the bile duct and pancreatic duct and in making repairs.
-In some people, particularly the elderly, ERCP can also lead to acute pancreatitis.
+ERCP can aid in diagnosing problems in the bile duct and pancreatic duct and in removing obstructions, such as gallstones.
+In some people, however, ERCP can also lead to acute pancreatitis.

 Additional treatments for chronic pancreatitis